-that returns a TodoDao.
-Room will generate the implementation body.

-abstract fun todoDao(): TodoDao

-Create a companion object that will return the instance of the todo list database.
-You only need one instance of the Room database for the whole app, so make the RoomDatabase a singleton.
+Create a companion object that returns an instance of TodoDB.
+Only one instance (a singleton) of the database object is needed for the whole app.

-Use Room's database builder to create the database only if the database doesn't exist.
-Otherwise, return the existing database.
+Use Room.databaseBuilder() to create the database only if it doesn't already exist.
+Otherwise, return the existing instance.

 The complete code for the companion object is shown below.

-companion object { private var database: TodoDatabase? = null fun getDatabase(context: Context): TodoDatabase { if (database == null) { database = Room.databaseBuilder( context.appContext, TodoDatabase::class.java, "todo_db" ).fallbackToDestructiveMigration().build() } return database as TodoDatabase } }
+companion object { private var db: TodoDB? = null fun getDatabase(context: Context): TodoDB { if (db== null) { db= Room.databaseBuilder( context.appContext, TodoDB::class.java, "todoDB" ).fallbackToDestructiveMigration().build() } return db as TodoDB } }

-Task 4: Creating the Repository
+Create the Repository

-Implement TodoRepository class and call the methods on TodoDao interface to read/write data from the database.
+Implement TodoRepository class that call the methods on ProjectDao and TodoDao to read/write data from the database.

-Tip: Since TodoRepository has similar functions as TodoDao interface.
-You can generate the skeleton of repository methods by extending TodoDao interface, ask Android Studio to generate the method interfaces then remove the implements TodoDao.

 Create an instance of the todoDao by instantiating the database object and getting the dao instance